Originally posted at Satellite

 Social media services offer citizens unparalleled opportunities to share their opinions with others.
 However, this market is dominated by a small number of very powerful companies.
 Rather than allowing these platforms to monopolise the digital public square, there should be a range of interlinked services between which users can freely choose and move.
 The Digital Markets Unit should make structural interventions to increase competition, including mandating interoperability.

-It is worth keeping in mind, however, that when it comes to Mastodon (federated alternative to Twitter) - federation blocklists adopted by instance admins – and enforced unilaterally on their users – beats the spirit of it all, because many popular instances that adopt IdPol-fested policies end up clustering, and blocking other (non-IdPol adopting) instances en masse.
+It is worth keeping in mind, however, that when it comes to Mastodon (federated alternative to Twitter / X) - federation blocklists adopted by instance admins – and enforced unilaterally on their users – beats the spirit of it all, because many popular instances that adopt IdPol-fested policies end up clustering, and blocking other (non-IdPol adopting) instances en masse.
 See jointhefedi.com for a list of servers.
 The problem here is that moderation and censorship is still done by centralized parties (ie. instance admins) rather than voluntarily by the individual people themselves.
 Any centralized and unilateral enforcing of speech online is likely to become corrupt no matter the intention.
 Mastodon instances are also more likely to suffer from activist pressure than Twitter.